Hours of Operation

-The only official trails/routes/paths in the Point Reyes Lighthouse area are the paved service road and pathway from the parking lot to the Lighthouse, the South Beach Overlook Trail (a dirt trail leading north from the shuttle stop to the South Beach Overlook), and the path/stairs leading to the Sea Lion Overlook, located 1,100 feet (335 m) east of the Lighthouse parking lot.
-(Please note that the location of the Sea Lion Overlook on Google Maps is incorrect.)
+The only official maintained trails/routes/paths in the Point Reyes Lighthouse area are the paved service road and pathway from the parking lot to the Lighthouse, the South Beach Overlook Trail (a dirt trail leading northto the South Beach Overlook from the roundabout at the west end of Sir Francis Drake Boulevard), and the path/stairs leading to the Sea Lion Overlook, located 1,100 feet (335 m) east of the Lighthouse parking lot.

 The Lighthouse Visitor Center

-The Lighthouse Visitor Center offers exhibits on the historic Point Reyes Lighthouse, as well as on whales, seals and sea lions, and wildflowers.
-A display of local birds will introduce you to the avian species you might see perched on the cliffs or flying past the point, including a black-footed albatross, Brandt's cormorant, brown pelican, common murre, pigeon guillemot, rhinoceros auklet, and western gull.
-Historic photographs of shipwrecks and lighthouse-keepers help visitors connect with the area's maritime history.
-A touch table allows visitors to feel baleen and to closely inspect the skulls of a California sea lion, common dolphin, northern elephant seal, and harbor porpoise.
+The Lighthouse Visitor Center offers exhibits on the historic Point Reyes Lighthouse, as well as on whales.
 The Fresnel lens from the San Francisco Lightship is also on display.
 A small bookstore offers books, maps, and other educational products.
-Visit our Operating Hours & Seasons page to learn when the visitor center is open.
+Visit our Visitor Centers page to learn when the visitor center is open.

 The Ocean Exploration Center